Winter Recycling 2025: 10 Simple Ways to Cut Waste at Home

 10. Recycle your energy use too

-Conclusion: Winter recycling is a mindset of care, slowness, and good sense.
+Conclusion: Winter recycling is a mindset of care, slowness, and good sense — supported now by the loi AGEC, the bonus réparation, and France's mature recycling infrastructure (Refashion, Ecosystem, Citeo).
 Every action matters — from sorting to composting.
 Less waste, more warmth — that's the best way to live the cold season.

 About the author: